brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 ## The 2 Pillars: Closures and Prototypes

-Closures and Prototypical Inheritance are two things that make JavaScript special and different from other programming languages.
+Closures and Prototypal Inheritance are two things that make JavaScript special and different from other programming languages.

 ### Function Constructor

 Functions are objects in JavaScript, which is not true for other languages.
 Because of that, they can be called multiple ways, but they can also be constructors.
-A **function constructor** creates a new _Function_ object.
-Every JavaScript function, is actually a function object.
+A **function constructor** creates a new object and returns it.
+Every JavaScript function, is actually a function object itself.

 ```javascript
 (function() {}.contructor === Function);